dmarsic/tinysearch/README.md

 instances of search engine when your use case is a few hundreds or thousands small documents.

+Features:
+- Simple to use
+- One phase search, or two phase: separate indexing and searching
+- Optimized for performance
+- Support for your own analyzer
+- Stopwords support

 ## Example

 Input documents: